 Anytime another driver’s negligent behavior causes major injuries, they should be held accountable.
 There may be times when insurance does not offer victims enough to cover their expenses.

 That is when you need to seek legal assistance.

 At the Law Offices of Howard Craig Kornberg, we know how scary motorcycle accidents can be.
 They often result in injuries and fatalities.
 Motorcyclists hope they never have to deal with an accident, but when they do, it can be hard to get enough compensation from insurance companies to cover all of the accident-related expenses.

 We want to help ensure you get enough compensation to cover your medical expenses, any lost income you incur if you have to miss work, as well as pain and suffering damages.
 Getting hurt due to someone else’s negligence should not mean that you lose the ability to financially support yourself or your family.
-When you need a motorcycle accident attorney in Riverside, you can contact us by clicking here or calling 310-997-0904 for a free consultation.
+When you need a motorcycle crash lawyer, you can contact us by clicking here or calling 310-997-0904 for a free consultation.